Namratha8213/Dev-Rev-Women-s-Hackathon/README.md

 Automatically gather data about completed, in-progress, and blocked tasks during the sprint using DevRev's API.
 #### Summarization

-- What went well: Highlights successful tasks or aspects of the sprint.

-- What went wrong: Summarizes blockers or issues faced.
+- Highlights successful tasks or aspects of the sprint and  summarizes blockers or issues faced.

 - Retrospective insights: Provides recommendations and actionable insights for future sprints.
+-
+- The sprint summary provides detailed information about the issues at each stage, along with their corresponding percentage distribution.

 #### Slack Integration